Who We Are

 Program Director, Emily Wheeland

-Volunteer Coordinator, Lilly Redford
+Volunteer Coordinator, Stephanie Johnson-Wall

 The resident assistant team is the first face that guest see when they come to The Delores Project and are a constant presence during the evenings, weekends, and overnights that the shelter is open.
 They work directly with guests to create a peaceful, secure environment and manage the day to day functioning of the shelter.
 They ensure that the guests are welcomed and safe, provide resources and referrals and help to create a supportive trauma informed experience.